Riya922003/android-dev/README.md

 1. Clone or download the repository.
 2. Open the project in Android Studio.
-3. Build and run the app on an emulator or a physical Android device.
+3. connect emulator
+4. run main.java file

 ---